Xeverous/the_website/website/pages/cpp/tutorials/beginner/04_functions/01_introduction.rst

 .. admonition:: note
     :class: note

     Functions are one of fundamental programming elements.
-They allow to build complex programs while reducing code duplication.
+They allow to build complex programs without code duplication and letting to focus on small tasks one at a time (divide and conquer).
 In practice, almost every function calls other functions forming deep chains of code reuse.

 ..